-NYSCEF DOC.
-NO. 33 RECEIVED NYSCEF: 12/28/2021 76.
-For the Subject Trusts at issue, servicers have reported hundreds of millions of dollars in loan-level losses related to Deferred Principal Amounts in connection with loan modifications (consistent with the aforedescribed industry practices), and these amounts have resulted in the application of realized losses to the Primary Classes. - 77.
-The Governing Agreements themselves vary with respect to what amounts may be treated as losses, breaking down in three different ways (see Exhibit L (Realized Loss Concepts for the Subject Trusts)): - a.
-For fifty-three of the Subject Trusts, realized losses are generally limited to loan-level losses tied to mortgage loans for which the servicer has made a "Final Recovery Determination" (and certain other losses not relevant here).
+77. The Governing Agreements themselves vary with respect to what amounts may be treated as losses, breaking down in three different ways (see Exhibit K (Realized Loss Concepts for the Subject Trusts)):

+a.
+For fifty-two of the Subject Trusts, realized losses are generally limited to loanlevel losses tied to mortgage loans for which the servicer has made a "Final Recovery Determination" (and certain other losses not relevant here).
 See, e.g., PSA, § 1.01 (Definition of Realized Loss).
 A Final Recovery Determination relates to a "defaulted Mortgage Loan" or "REO Property" for which the servicer has made a determination that it has collected all amounts that it "expects to be finally recoverable" in its "reasonable good faith judgment."
 See id. § 1.01 (Definition of Final Recovery Determination).

 Realized losses, in turn, are equal to the outstanding amounts owed on the mortgage loan (principal, interest, and other amounts) less the "proceeds, if any, received . . . during the calendar month in which [the] Final Recovery Determination was made, net of [any servicer expenses]."
-See id. § 1.01 (Definition of Realized Loss). - b.
-For four of the Subject Trusts, realized losses include loan-level losses tied to Final Recovery Determinations (and certain other losses not relevant here), as well as the "total amount of interest and principal which is forgiven with NYSCEF DOC.
-NO. 33 RECEIVED NYSCEF: 12/28/2021 respect" to each mortgage loan "which is the subject of a Servicing Modification" and related servicing advances forgiven in connection with a modification.
-See, e.g., Exhibit J (BSABS 2007-HE3 PSA), § 1.01 (Definition of Realized Loss).
+See id. § 1.01 (Definition of Realized Loss).

+-28- DOC.
+NO.